 Your abduction lawyer can use these defenses and others to have your charges reduced or dismissed.
 Contact a criminal defense attorney today to learn more.

 You need to act quickly if you have been charged with kidnapping in Richmond, VA.
-You have a limited amount of time to secure the right lawyer.
+You have a limited amount of time to secure an experienced trial lawyer.
 Your lawyer will have limited time to prepare your defense and argue your case in court.
 The faster you secure legal counsel, the more time they will have to prepare a stronger defense.

 Our Richmond abduction defense lawyer can help.
 Contact Cody Villalon at 804.316.0765 to discuss your abduction charges today.